ElectricityAuthority/tracing/README.md

 Transmission asset usage can be determined using power flow tracing and is being used here as an example of the Market Design of a Transmission Pricing Methodology.
 It is used to distinguish between assets that are used by many (called interconnection assets) and assets that are used or shared among only a few (currently called "deep" connection assets).

 **NOTE: this is a live repository and will be updated over the coming weeks with additional code as I make it available.
 It is similar, but not the same as, the code based used for the TPM work.
 Further improvements are planned in the future (DJH, 3 July, 2015)
-Have made changes to the post processing, process - see below- still waiting for OK on RAB file publish.**
+Have made changes to the post processing, process - see below- RAB file now published.**

 ## Inputs: